galbeiroc/typescript_udemy/Readme.md

 ```

 ### 03- Compiler & Configurations Deep Dive ###
+**Watch mode**
+We can tell TypeScript to watch file, and whenever that file changes, TypeScript will recompile.
+Watch mode is already a big imporevement.

+`tsc app.ts -w`  or  `tsc app.ts -watch`

 ### 04- Working with Next-gen JS Code ###
 ### 05- Classes & Interfaces ###
 ### 06- Advanced Types & TypeScript Features ###